eclipse-iofog/iofog.org/content/docs/2.0.0/getting-started/quick-start-local.md

 **NB:** The Agent status might say `UNKNOWN` for up to 30s.
 It is the time for the agent to report back its liveness to the controller.

-The `Controller` acts as a control plane, it will be our main point of access and communication with our ECN.
-If we want to find out more about Controller, please read <a href="../reference-controller/overview.html">this</a>.
+The `Controller` acts as a control plane, it will be your main point of access and communication with your ECN.
+If you want to find out more about Controller, please read <a href="../reference-controller/overview.html">this</a>.

-The `Agent` is the component that is meant to run on our edge devices.
-Once it has registered itself with a Controller, the Agent will be in charge of actually pulling the microservices images and starting / stopping the microservices on our edge device.
-If we want to find out more about Agent, please read <a href="../reference-agent/overview.html">this</a>.
+The `Agent` is the component that is meant to run on your edge devices.
+Once it has registered itself with a Controller, the Agent will be in charge of actually pulling the microservices images and starting / stopping the microservices on your edge device.
+If you want to find out more about Agent, please read <a href="../reference-agent/overview.html">this</a>.

-Those components are all currently running as separate Docker containers on our local machine.
-We can list the active containers by running:
+Those components are all currently running as separate Docker containers on your local machine.
+You can list the active containers by running:

 ```bash
 docker ps